MatMoore/govreposearch/README.md

 The crawler queries all code repositories belonging to known government organisations on Github, using the Github API.

 The README text and other repository information get added to an Elasticsearch search index.

-To be indexed, a repository has to have a README file, and the crawler has to be able to figure out the licence.
-Currently it just looks for some licence strings in the README text, so not all licences get picked up.
+To be indexed, a repository has to have a README file, and licence information.
+If there isn't a LICENCE.txt/md/rst file, the crawler tries to guess from the readme (not all licences are recognised this way).

 ## Getting Started